isomerpages/gb-assist/pages/solutionrepo/solution307.md

 #### Things to Note
 More than or equal to quipment must meet the following specifications:
-- Able to seal multiple products at a time
-- Digital interface for ease-of-use
+- Touch panel interface for easy operation (optional)
+- Temperature and speed control
+- Integrated printer for product information (optional)

 Additional criteria:
 - =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR